-Join Peter Thomson, our CEO, on a magnificent ride through the mountains of his native Scotland.
+Join Peter Thomson, our Company Founder, on a magnificent ride through the mountains of his native Scotland.

-Our CEO, Peter Thomson, was brought up in Scotland and before taking up road-racing, he’d spend many a holiday cycle-touring around the mountains of Scotland.
+Our Company Founder, Peter Thomson, was brought up in Scotland and before taking up road-racing, he’d spend many a holiday cycle-touring around the mountains of Scotland.
 40 years later he returns to Scotland to share with you the best of these holiday routes.

 To enjoy Scotland at it’s best we’ll stay in luxury accommodations throughout the trip, including the world-famous 5-star Gleneagles Hotel, the magnificent 5-star Fonab Castle Hotel & Spa and the Fife Arms, described by the Financial Times as Scotland’s Hottest Hotel!